-Have you run up a considerable debt on your cards?
+Have you run up a considerable amount of debt on your cards?
 Are you planning to renovate your house?
 Do you need money to clear unpaid medical bills?
-This Standard Chartered Bank (SCB) loan offers fast cash at competitive rates and even a complimentary credit card to manage your daily expenses better.
+The Standard Chartered Bank (SCB) CashOne Personal Loan lends cash at competitive rates and you even get a complimentary credit card to help manage your daily expenses.
 To top it all, if you apply now, you’ll also get cashback as a welcome gift.

-Apply for a CashOne Loan before 30 September 2018 and get cashback of up to S$2,088 upon approval of your loan.
+Apply for a CashOne Loan before 31 March 2019 and get cashback of up to S$1,088 upon approval of your loan.
+The cashback you earn is a percentage of the loan amount disbursed.
+Additionally, you receive a cashback credit of S$199 (which is the annual fee for the first year) and if you apply online you also get S$50 cashback.
 Here’s how the cashback amount will be decided:

-The bank claims to offer low interest rates on this personal loan.
+The bank offers offer low interest rates on this personal loan.
 Depending on the loan tenure and the amount approved, the interest rates are as follows:

 |Type of Interest||Lowest Rate||Highest Rate|

 |Effective interest rate (EIR)||12.75% p.a.||27.56% p.a.|

 Let Us Illustrate:

 Let us assume that you have been granted a loan of S$4,000.
 For the sake of simplification, let us assume that the annual fee of S$199 was charged on your loan account (disregarding the fact that you’ll receive a cash credit later to offset this fee charged upfront) and consider it as a component in the effective interest rate applicable.

 The following table shows the flat rate and EIR on the approved loan amount for loan tenures of 1 year, 2 years, and 3 years if your annual income is between S$20,000 to S$29,999: